 Volume Eight: Barbecues and Picnics includes barbecues easy or elegant, company cookouts, go anywhere picnics, tailgate feasts, summer theater baskets, boat lunches, delightful salad plates and sandwich meals.

-By the early 1970s, these books were used as a promotional item to entice people to sign up for the Family Book Service.
+By the early 1970s, these books were used as promotional items to entice people to sign up for the Family Book Service.
 For a dollar and signing up for the membership, a person would get all eight volumes.
-For those who does not know how this work, basically every month there were books that would be sent out.
+For those who do not know how this work, basically every month some books would be sent out.
 If the book was wanted, you did not have to do anything and just pay the cost.
 If it was not something of interest a card would have to be sent in to deny the book.
 You can imagine how many people probably forgot and how much money Family Book Services made because of this.
 I am also assuming this is when the books started to not have the glossy finish on the covers.

 A&P Supermarket Ad.
 The Evening Independent.
 April 9, 1964.